Ultimanecat/DefectRepairing/tool/patches/README.md

 ## Patch Correctness

-Note that some of labels have been changed from "Unknown" or "Incorrect" to "Correct" so the statistic may be not identical with the paper [Identifying Patch Correctness in Test-Based Program Repair](https://arxiv.org/abs/1706.09120) because it is difficault to prove a patch correct when the patch is not syntactically identical with human patches.
+Note that some of labels have been updated from "Unknown" or "Incorrect" to "Correct" so the statistic may be not identical with the paper [Identifying Patch Correctness in Test-Based Program Repair](https://arxiv.org/abs/1706.09120).
+The update is based on findings in recent publications.

 Patch3: "Unknown" to "Correct".
 See [arja-supplemental.pdf](https://github.com/yyxhdy/arja-supplemental/blob/master/arja-supplemental.pdf)